Agriculture in Central Asia

 By far the two most significant crops in Central Asia are cotton and wheat.
 Only Kazakhstan does not cultivate significant amounts of cotton.
 Central Asia is largely desert, and cotton production strongly relies on irrigation.
 More than 80% of arable land in Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan is irrigated, and only Kazakhstan, with its wheat-based crop production, irrigates merely 7% of its arable land.
 The emphasis on intensive cotton cultivation in the Amudarya and Syrdarya basin countries has played a major role in the drying and polluting of the Aral Sea because of the large amounts of water and fertilizer used in cotton cultivation.
-Cotton mono-culture during the Soviet period exhausted the soil and led to serious plant diseases, which adversely affect cotton yields to this date.
+Cotton mono-culture during the Soviet period exhausted the soil and led to serious plant diseases, which adversely affect cotton yields to this day.

 The cultivation of wheat has also contributed to environmental issues, starting with the Virgin Lands Campaign during the Soviet era.
 Because the precautionary measures taken to preserve soil quality when the campaign began were insufficient, the soil eroded and its nutrients became degraded by excessive mono-crop cultivation.
 This history continues to affect grain production today, particularly in Kazakhstan.

 Aside from these two primary crops, the region produces a wide variety of products which include barley, corn, flax, grapes, potatoes, rice, sugar beets, sunflowers, tobacco, apricots, pears, plums, apples, cherries, pomegranates, melons, dates, figs, sesame, pistachios, and nuts.

 Animal husbandry constitutes a large part of Central Asian agriculture.
 Cattle, sheep, and poultry are the main animal species in agriculture, and breeding racehorses is the pride of Turkmenistan.
 Some famous local breeds include the Karakul sheep and the Akhal-Teke horse.
 Some regions also cultivate mulberry trees and breed silkworms.